chcharcharlie/10XResearcher/prompt_instructions.md

    e.
 NEVER proceed to the next subtask without completing, documenting, and committing the current subtask

 4. Document findings in findings.md with comprehensive references:
-   - For each finding, include specific links to sources
+   - For each finding, reference the appropriate resource files stored in the resources/ directory
-   - Format references consistently with titles and URLs
-   - Include date accessed when appropriate
+   - Format as: "According to [Resource Name](../resources/resource1.md), the market is growing at 8.5% annually."
+   - Include links to the specific resource files, not direct external URLs
+   - Ensure all facts can be traced back to stored resource files
    - Organize findings by topic or research question

 5. Create comprehensive phase_summary.md including: